Homestead Act for WV

 How We Pay For It

-Revenue generated from increasing the excess acreage tax--to start at $5 per acre for land above 1,000 acres, and rise to $50 per acre over 250,000 acres--would yield $106 million annually.
-Some of this will go to support Veterans (see our Veterans Contract).
+Revenue from increasing the excess acreage tax--to start at $5 per acre for land above 1,000 acres, and rise to $50 per acre over 250,000 acres--would yield $106 million annually (Half of this, or $53 million will support local and county governments, as outlined above.)
+Some of the remainder will go to support Veterans (see our Veterans Contract).

 Cost would be roughly $2.5 million dollars/year to employ 35 additional employees to administer the application process and the transfer of the parcels of land to farmers, small businesses, entrepreneurs, local governments, veterans, working families, etc.

-Please view our forthcoming Protect Our Land, Safe Water for All, and other plans to see more details about how we protect surface owners and local citizens.
+Please view our Protect Our Land, Water, and Working People plan, and other plans to see more details about how we protect surface owners and local citizens.